 - Prime Day: AncestryDNA ($49)

-For Mother’s Day 2021, Ancestry is offering DNA kits with over 60% discount.
-You can find kits for the following prices:
+For Mother’s Day 2021, Ancestry offered DNA kits with over 60% discount.
+Kits were available for the following prices:

 - AncestryDNA: $59